ray-project/ray/doc/source/serve/handle-guide.md

 The async handle has performance advantage because it uses asyncio directly; as compared to the sync handle, which talks to an asyncio event loop in a thread.
 To learn more about the reasoning behind these, checkout our [architecture documentation](serve-architecture).

-## Integrating with existing web servers

-Ray Serve comes with its own HTTP server out of the box, but if you have an existing web application, you can still plug in Ray Serve to scale up your compute using the `ServeHandle`.
-For a tutorial with sample code, see {ref}`serve-web-server-integration-tutorial`.